melmothx/mouffette/README.md

 ## Usage

-If you just want to read the RSS/Atom feeds in your XMPP/Jabber client, without installing anything, you are free to add mouffette@laltromondo.dynalias.net to your roster, and add your feed sending to the bot a message with  `feed mouffette https://github.com/melmothx/mouffette/commits/master.atom` or `help`.
+If you just want to read the RSS/Atom feeds in your XMPP/Jabber client, without installing anything, you are free to add xmpp:mouffette@laltromondo.dynalias.net to your roster, and add your feeds sending to the bot a message with, for example,  `feed mouffette https://github.com/melmothx/mouffette/commits/master.atom` or `help`.
 This account is always running the latest and the greatest.
 You can add as many feed you want.

 ## Installation